 A lot of the beaches in Paros are sandy, with shallow waters.
 This makes them exceptionally family friendly.
 These beaches are great for anyone interested in relaxing and swimming in the sea.

-The purpose of this guide is to dive deep into beaches, and only beaches!
+The purpose of this guide is to dive deep into the stunning beaches of Paros, and only beaches!
 If you want a more complete travel guide to Paros, take a look here: Things to do in Paros, Greece

 Paros Beach Guide